The FPI Approach

 • Meet people where they are in their change process;

-• Let participants decide their pace of their change process; and
+• Let participants decide the pace of their change process; and

 • Hold reasonable expectations for participants, co-facilitators, and ourselves